raspberrypilearning/shoe-charm/en/step_5.md

 --- task ---

-There are lots of tools that can read STL files and send 3D models to a printer.
+There are lots of tools that can read .STL files and send 3D models to a printer.

 The one you choose will depend on the 3D printer that you are using.

+Follow the steps in your chosen tool to print your design.

 --- /task ---